 It’s summer, it’s hot, and we all pretty much know it.
-If you’re anything like me, I have to buy sunscreen every other week.
+If you’re anything like me, I have to buy sunscreen every other week and apply it at least twice a day.
 If not, I’ll turn into a tomato three seconds after I step outside in sun.
-It’s the worst thing ever, especially if your skin decided to act out, causing it to burn and peel.
+I’m serious, it’s the worst thing ever.
+Especially if your skin decided to act out, causing it to burn and peel.

 Why?
 Well, their body has not had a chance to produce melanin, the pigment that absorbs UV light and darkens the skin to form a protective layer.